trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 ## Writing custom queries

 {{< hint info >}}
-To use CodeQL, you need access to the standard libraries and queries.
+To write custom CodeQL queries, you need access to the standard libraries and queries.
 We recommend using the starter workspace.

 1. Clone the [vscode-codeql-starter](https://github.com/github/vscode-codeql-starter.git) repository to your computer:
 `git clone --recursive https://github.com/github/vscode-codeql-starter.git`